 The Bridge String Quartet

 The Bridge String Quartet, formed in 2014, is a passionate group of music students that attend the University of Wisconsin–Eau Claire.
-The quartet consists of violinists Hannah Kennedy and Cally O’Leary, violist Michelle Miller, and cellist Susanna Ray.
+The quartet consists of violinists Wendy Lai and Cally O’Leary, violist Jaryn Danz, and cellist Jordyn Marcou.
 They regularly play for weddings and parties, and greatly enjoy the opportunities to perform alongside jazz bands and choirs.
 Audiences in the Eau Claire area seek out this professional student quartet, as their captivating performances never fail to impress.

 Charles Tibbetts, French horn

-Charles Tibbetts is a French horn player who performed for thirty-six years as a professional in Germany.
-He is a native of Beloit, Wisconsin, and at the age of thirteen studied privately with the legendary New York freelance French horn player John Barrows at the University of Wisconsin-Madison.
-He also played principal horn in the Wisconsin Youth Orchestra in Madison under its founder, Marvin Rabin.
-Later Charles continued his studies at the University of Wisconsin-Madison until the death of his teacher, at which time he immediately left for Europe.
-He studied briefly with Alan Civil, Herrmann Baumann and Barry Tuckwell.
-At the age of twenty-two, he won his first principle horn position with the Philharmonia Hungarica under the direction of Antal Dorati.
-Tibbetts is currently retired and living in Eau Claire with his wife Eva and their two children, Philip and Rebecca.
-This is Charles’ sixth season with The Master Singers.
+Charles Tibbetts is a French horn player who performed professionally for over thirty-six years in Germany.
+He is a native of Beloit, Wisconsin, and at the age of thirteen studied eight years with the legendary New York freelance French horn player John Barrows at the University of Wisconsin-Madison.
+From 1967–1970, he played principal horn in the Wisconsin Youth Orchestra in Madison under its founder, Marvin Rabin.
+In 1974 Tibbetts left for Europe to study briefly with Alan Civil, Hermann Baumann and Barry Tuckwell.
+At age twenty-two, he won his first principle horn position with the Philharmonia Hungarica Orchestra under the direction of Antal Dorati.
+In the course of his thirty-six year career, he held principle positions in four professional orchestras.
+Tibbetts retired to Eau Claire in 2010 where he subbed with the Saint Paul Chamber Orchestra and played principle horn in the Eau Claire local orchestras.
+He has since recorded two CD’s of Alec Wilder music with Albany Records.
+This is Charles’ seventh season with The Master Singers.

 Frank A. Watkins, conductor